solariumphp/solarium/docs/queries/analysis-query/analysis-query.md

-A analysis query is can be used to see how documents and/or fields are analysed step-by-step.
+An analysis query can be used to see how documents and/or fields are analysed step-by-step.
 Both at search and at index time.
-This way you see in detail how your Solr schema is effecting the indexing and searching of data.
+This way you see in detail how your Solr schema is affecting the indexing and searching of data.

 There are two types of analysis: